U.S. court throws out VirnetX $368 million patent award vs Apple

 The case is Apple Inc v VirnetX Inc et al, U.S. Federal Circuit Court of Appeals, No. 2013-1489.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Dan Levine in San Francisco; editing by Jonathan Oatis and Matthew Lewis)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Dan Levine in San Francisco; Editing by Jonathan Oatis)